puma/puma/docs/deployment.md

 ## Single vs Cluster mode

-Puma was originally conceived as a thread-only webserver, but grew the ability to also use processes in version 2.
+Puma was originally conceived as a thread-only web server, but grew the ability to also use processes in version 2.

 To run `puma` in single mode (e.g. for a development environment) you will need to